St Nicholas Day-December 6th

 In many other parts of the world he has been transformed into a U.S. style Santa Claus and will not make his way around the world leaving gifts for children until Christmas Eve.

-Regardless of when and how St. Nicholas makes his annual gift giving trip, his visit will be eagerly anticipated by children and the gifts he brings will add to the festivities of the season.
+Regardless of when or how St. Nicholas makes his annual gift giving trip, his visit will be eagerly anticipated by children and the gifts he brings will add to the festivities of the season.

 There are those who complain about the "commercialization" of the Christmas season and the commercialism can detract from the holiday's religious roots..

 However, we must remember that Christmas has always been more than just a religious holiday.
 Today it is more secular than in the past, but it has always been celebrated with gifts and other festivities.
-And, it should be remembered that the message of peace, brotherhood and good will which is central to the Christmas season is a message everyone can appreciate.
+And, it should be remembered that the message of peace, brotherhood and goodwill which is central to the Christmas season is a message everyone can appreciate.

 As to commercialization, we must also remember that St. Nicholas came from a wealthy family and did not hesitate to use his wealth to purchase the things he gave to those in distress.
 For the past seventeen centuries, parents have honored him by buying gifts on his feast or on Christmas and secretly giving them to their children as gifts from St. Nicholas.